Long Term Disability Claims Attorneys for Organic Brain Disease

 Appealing a Denied Long Term Disability Claim

 Most people don’t realize the legal process doesn’t end just because the insurance company denied their claim.
 You have the option to file an appeal under ERISA law.
 You must file an administrative appeal within 180 days of the date on the denial letter.
 The letter should include the reason they denied your claim.
-Abell and Capitan Law will review the letter to determine the best strategy for appealing the decision.
+Capitan Law will review the letter to determine the best strategy for appealing the decision.

 We might have to request additional medical records that weren’t included in the original claim or obtain evidence that can prove your neurocognitive disorder is a qualifying disability.
 We can reach out to medical experts and ask that they provide affidavits that confirm your condition impacts your functional capacity.
 We will also speak with vocational experts who can explain how your physical and mental limitations prevent you from working.